GefullteTaubenbrust2/Minetest-Shaderpack/README.md

 3. Comment out one or more of the options `#define ENABLE_GOD_RAYS`, `#define EXPERIMENTAL_BUMPMAP` and `#define ENABLE_FRAGMENT_WAVES` by writing `//` before them.
 4. Save changes

 There is also an additional option for if you turn off clouds in the graphics settings.
-Simply repeat the above steps, but remove `//` before the option `CLOUDS_DISABLED`.
+Simply repeat the above steps, but remove `//` before the option `#define CLOUDS_DISABLED`.

 # Gallery
 ![screenshot_20231227_191838](https://github.com/GefullteTaubenbrust2/Minetest-Shaderpack/assets/72752000/0949e6f2-8237-468d-a9d1-197836369409)